imperialCHEPI/healthgps/userguide.md

 # 4.0 Running

-Health GPS has been designed to be portable, producing stable, and comparable results cross-platform.
+Health-GPS has been designed to be portable, producing stable, and comparable results cross-platform.
 Only minor and insignificant rounding errors should be noticeable, these errors are attributed to the C++ application binary interface (ABI), which is not guaranteed to compatible between two binary programs cross-platform, or even on same platform when using different versions of the C++ standard library.

 The code repository provides `x64` binaries for `Windows` and `Linux` Operating Systems (OS), unfortunately, these binaries have been created using tools and libraries specific to each platform, and consequently have very different runtime requirements.
-The following step by step guide illustrates how to run the Health GPS application on each platform using the include example model and reference dataset.
+The following step by step guide illustrates how to run the Health-GPS application on each platform using the include example model and reference dataset.

 ## Windows